 The Fund's compensated sick leave liability consists of two parts.
 Under Hillsborough County Human Resources Policies and Procedures, sick leave is paid at termination under two conditions.
 First, sick leave compensation for employees in "Plan A" includes payment at termination for all hours of sick time accrued up to 480 hours and half of the sick time accrued over 960 hours.
 Second, sick leave compensation for employees in "Plan B" includes payment at termination for the employee's unused sick leave hours accrued on February 2, 1997.
-Payment is made only for each hour of sick time up to 480 hours and half of the sick time accrued over 960 hours accrued between 480 hours and 960 hours.
+Payment is made only for each hour of sick time up to 480 hours and half of the sick time accrued over 960 hours as of that date.
+Sick time is not paid for hours accrued between 480 hours and 960 hours.
 The liability for employees in Plan A and Plan B is calculated using each employee's hourly pay rate.
 Plan B employees hired after February 2, 1997 will not receive a sick leave payment at termination.